 Kate practices in child law matters and Family Law Act 1996 proceedings.

-Kate is regularly instructed by local authorities at all stages of public law proceedings, including final hearings and fact-finding hearings involving non-accidental injuries.
+Kate is regularly instructed on behalf of local authorities, parents and children at all stages of public law proceedings, including final hearings, fact-finding hearings and appeals.

-Kate has experience of drafting detailed threshold documents and schedules of findings.
+Kate has experience of drafting case summaries, detailed threshold documents and schedules of findings.

 A Local Authority v W (2018): Kate appeared for the Local Authority in a case concerning a non-accidental injury to a child.
 Kate pursued findings despite significant opposition from all of the other parties.
 All of the findings Kate pursued were made.

 Kate regularly acts for parents in disputes over contact and residence.
-Kate has experience of making applications for specific issue orders (e.g. to change a child’s surname) and prohibited steps orders.
+Kate has experience of acting in applications for child arrangements orders, specific issue orders (e.g. to change a child’s surname) and prohibited steps orders.

 Kate is particularly passionate about resolving disputes and attempting to agree practical arrangements that are workable for the parties going forwards.

 Kate has represented Applicants and Respondents in cases involving allegations of serious domestic violence, child abuse and sexual violence.